-This proxy statement and the enclosed proxy card are being furnished in connection with the solicitation of proxies by the board of directors of Kala Pharmaceuticals, Inc. for use at the annual meeting of stockholders to be held on June 17, 2021 at 9:00 a.m., Eastern Time, and at any adjournment thereof.
-To support the health and well-being of our stockholders, employees and directors in light of the novel coronavirus (COVID-19) pandemic, the annual meeting of stockholders will be a virtual meeting held via the Internet at www.virtualshareholdermeeting.com/KALA2021.
+This proxy statement and the accompanying proxy card are being furnished in connection with the solicitation of proxies by the board of directors of Kala Pharmaceuticals, Inc. for use at the annual meeting of stockholders to be held on June 16, 2022 at 11:00 a.m., Eastern Time, and at any adjournment thereof.
+The 2022 annual meeting of stockholders will be a virtual meeting held via the Internet at www.virtualshareholdermeeting.com/KALA2022.
 There will not be a physical meeting location, and stockholders will not be able to attend the annual meeting in person.
 As always, we encourage you to vote your shares prior to the annual meeting regardless of whether you intend to attend.